operasoftware/devopera/blog/_posts/2011-06-30-opera-mobile-11-1-new-features-and-additions.md

 ---
-title: Opera Mobile 11.1 – new features and additions
+title: Opera Mobile 11.1 — New Features and Additions
 authors:
 - patrick-lauke
 tags: